Louisiana Ophthalmology Association

 of the Louisiana Ophthalmology Association is to serve the total visual health care needs of the people of the Louisiana through public and professional education, membership services and legislative advocacy.

 Our Goal of the Louisiana Ophthalmology Association is to provide the public direct access to ophthalmic care.
 A non-profit organization, LOA member ophthalmologists are medical doctors specializing in the evaluation and treatment of the normal and abnormal eye.

-Click on the button below to renew your dues online.
+Click on the links below to renew your dues online.